One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A One-loop partition function in the thermal AdS with a tensionless ETW brane

-The derivatives of $u$ are also slightly modified and we present the results in appendix A. We can mimic the previous calculation and the result is
+Next, we consider the mirror image part.
+Since the brane is inserted at $x=0$, we have $x_{mirror}=-x$, $\eta_{mirror}=\eta$ and y$_{mirror}=y$.
+The derivatives of $u$ are also slightly modified and we present the results in the appendix A. Computations analogous to the previous ones lead to

-This seems to be surprising because the above form is the same as the previous result, but here we have different geodesic distance:
+The above form is the same as the previous result, except that we have different geodesic distances:

 This distance $r$ depends not only $\theta$ , but also $\phi$ .
-To move on we fix $\phi$ and integrate $\theta$ (or $r$) firstly.
+To proceed, we fix $\phi$ and integrate $\theta$ (or $r$) firstly.
 The integral over $r$ gives the same as the original calculation because it is independent of $\phi$ :

 The integral over $\phi$ can also be evaluated: